himanshu-purohit/docker.github.io/language/java/develop.md

 Okay, now that we have a running MySQL, let’s update our Dockerfile to activate the MySQL Spring profile defined in the application and switch from an in-memory H2 database to the MySQL server we just created.

-We only need to add the MySQL profil as an argument to the `CMD` definition.
+We only need to add the MySQL profile as an argument to the `CMD` definition.

 ```dockerfile
 CMD ["./mvnw", "spring-boot:run", "-Dspring-boot.run.profiles=mysql"]